-Summary: If you are in the Pittsburgh area, stop in and hear the “Introduction to Microbiome”presentation April 5, 12, and 19, 2017 over at the Camelot’s Columbian Room.
+Summary: If you are in the Pittsburgh area, stop in and hear the “Introduction to Microbiome”presentation April 19, 2017 over at the Camelot’s Columbian Room.
 Why is this presentation really important?
 The microbiome is a newly discovered organ where over 70% of your immunity resides AND many inflammatory and chronic diseases (from Type 2 Diabetes, to autoimmune, to dementia and Alzheimer’s) have been found, beginning about 2013, to have a microbiome inflammatory skew.
 Diet and lifestyle hugely alters our microbiome constituent members in pro-inflammatory or anti-inflammatory directions (see posts here and here).
 The “Introduction to Microbiome” presentation explains what the microbiome is and factors that impact it for the good and bad.
 These findings are out of the key microbiome labs that have made pivotal contributions to our understanding of the microbiome.
 To know where you are going microbiome-wise, you need to know where you’ve been microbiome-wise, and that means getting your arms around all the factors that impact it, good and bad.
 You will better understand the state of your microbiome (and your families) and leave rethinking how food and lifestyle can better your microbiomes which it can, immensely.
 The microbiome is a newly discovered organ we need to support for sure, and from the current disease epidemics, we are obviously not doing a very good job.
 How bad are our microbiomes?
 The National Institutes of Health’s “Human Microbiome Project” was billed as a “road map” of human microbes.
 But as Maria Gloria Dominguez-Bello, a microbiologist at New York University who is working to repopulate C-Section newborn skewed microbiomes said, the effort is “really the American Microbiome Project; it’s not the “Human Microbiome Project.” — How the Western Diet Has Derailed Our Evolution?
 Come… learn!

 Summary: Just sharing a fun educational event, that literally could change your health, wellness, and vitality, occurring this Sunday, February 26, 2017, in Pittsburgh should you be nearby.
 The FREE event is the SECOND Pittsburgh Fermentation Festival or read the Ferment Festival Facebook page.
 I’ll be attending and talking about how ferment consumers and vendors can become a cohort for upcoming American Gut fermenting microbiome studies!
 Last year I profiled many for participation and if you missed that, but still want in, or to ask me ANY question on microbiome, ferments, diet, and health, stop by my table and let’s catch up!
 Added onto this year’s Ferment Festival… attend the potluck night Saturday night!
 BONUS: See below for Cleveland Clinic, “5 Reasons You Should Add More Fermented Foods to Your Diet.”
 Share this post to pass on the info!